wallit/wallit-nodejs-sdk/docs/03-options.md

 This is used to retrieve the current property details.
 This uses your API key to determine the property.
 There are no setters that you'll need to access.

+#### `Manage.GetResource`

+This is used to retrieve a resource from the current property.

+- `setResourceKey()` Use this to set the resource key (or external ID) of the resource belonging to your property that you'd like to retrieve.

+#### `Manage.GetResourcesFromProperty`

+This is used to retrieve all the resources from the current property.
+There are no setters that you'll need to access.